leunamcrack/discord-dm/README.md

   dm.start('123456789012345678');
 })

-//More info in the documntation page
+//More info in the documentation page
 ```

 #### Features